fabrixxm/Year-View/README.md

 [![saythanks](https://img.shields.io/badge/say-thanks-ff69b4.svg)](https://saythanks.io/to/fabrixxm)
 [![Awesome Badges](https://img.shields.io/badge/badges-awesome-green.svg)](https://github.com/Naereen/badges)

-Year View it's a Thunderbird/Lightning add-on to add a year view to the calendar
+Year View it's a Thunderbird 60/Lightning add-on to add a year view to the calendar

 ![screenshot](https://addons.thunderbird.net/user-media/previews/full/205/205469.png)

+# NOTE about Thunderbird 68 / 70

+This addon is in low maintenance mode and supports only Thunderbird 60.

+There is no plan to update to support TB68 or TB70.
+I don't have time, resource and motivation to keep work on this.